prisma/prisma/README.md

 ### 4. Build an app

-Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript applications.
+Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript application.
 For example to implement REST, GraphQL or gRPC APIs.

 ### 5. Evolve your database and Photon JS database client

+Depending on how you obtained your [initial data model](https://github.com/prisma/photonjs/tree/readme#2-define-data-model), there might be two ways for evolving your application going forward.

+####

 As you build your app, you'll likely migrate your database to implement new features.
 After each schema migration, you need to re-introspect the database (to update the generated datamodel) and re-generate the Photon JS client to account for the new schema.